Seasonal — Summer

 • Evening paddleboarding as temperatures drop

-Experience the best of summer at Shawnigan Lake.
-Wake up to misty morning lake views, spend the day swimming and paddling, and enjoy long evening dinners on the deck.
-Our lakefront properties offer the perfect summer escape.
+Wake up to misty morning lake views, spend the day swimming and paddling, and finish on the deck with the markets' best produce in front of you.
+Summer dates go quickly.